Last Updated on January 22, 2024 by Sharon Advik

-Here are my top 6 recommended best lens for Real estate video:
+Here are my top 6 recommended the best lens for Real estate video:

 Samyang 12mm F2.0: (Best Fuji lens for real estate video)

-So the first best video lens for real estate I used, which was in my budget kit, is the 12-millimeter Samyang lens, which I still used today, and it works incredibly well.
+So, the first best video lens for real estate I used, which was in my budget kit, is the 12-millimeter Samyang lens, which I still use today, and it works incredibly well.

 It is a very tight aperture ultra-wide-angle manual focus lens for mirrorless cameras, only with APS-C-sized sensors.

 It’s a lens that’s enjoyed popularity since it came out with plenty of Sony, especially Fuji camera owners, picking them up.